nglgzz-archive/project-utils/README.md

+# This project is no longer maintained

+After years of using this project I realized I was only using one feature it has, so I decided to move it under a script inside my dotfiles.
+If you are interested in checking it out, you can [find it here](https://github.com/nglgzz/dots/blob/master/dots/.bin/find_project).

 # Project Utils

 Here's a set of scripts to help navigating and keeping organized a projects folder.

 ## Installation

 To install just execute the following commands.

     # cd in your projects folder